-- attempt to deal with the situation yourself; - make assumptions, offer alternative explanations or diminish the seriousness of the behaviour or alleged incidents; - keep the information to yourself or promise confidentiality; - take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.
+- attempt to deal with the situation yourself. - make assumptions, offer alternative explanations or diminish the seriousness of the behaviour or alleged incidents. - keep the information to yourself or promise confidentiality. - take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing the alleged perpetrator or parents or carers.

-The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2020, and Part 7 of the London Child Protection Procedures 2017.
+The full procedures for dealing with allegations against staff can be found in Part 4 of Keeping Children Safe in Education 2022, and Part 7 of the London Child Protection Procedures, which can be found online.